ZoeLeBlanc/IntroToDH2020/schedule.md

 *Assignment for next class:*

-~~Complete initial data cleaning assignment using pandas and the previous data from web scraping assignment.~~ Over spring break, start thinking about what data and research questions you want to pursue for the final project (a list of example ideas and datasets will also be provided).
+~~Complete initial data cleaning assignment using pandas and the previous data from web scraping assignment.~~ Over spring break, start thinking about what data and research questions you want to pursue for the final project (for some example datasets checkout the website [Humanities Data](https://humanitiesdata.com/) and [*The Pudding*'s available datasets](https://github.com/the-pudding/data)).

 Read the following: